imaNNeo/fl_chart/CONTRIBUTING.md

 # Contributing
 Hello, we are glad to have a contributor like you here.

-Don't forget that `open-source` doesn't make any sense without contributors.
+Don't forget that `open-source` makes no sense without contributors.
 No matter how big your changes are, it helps us a lot even it is a line of change.

 This file is intended to be a guide for those who are interested in contributing to the FL Chart.